soliu-mudashiru/soliu-mudashiru.github.io/_portfolio/idocriw_cocoso_gpot.md

 - Fishnet points extraction into Python programming coded models.

-- Groundwater potential maps based on the models.
+- Groundwater potential maps have been generated based on the models.

-- Reliability and comparative
+- Reliability and comparative analysis were adopted leveraging on statistical analysis like Bootrapping of AUC results

 <figure>
   <img src= "/images/portfolio/Idocriw_cocoso/5.PNG" alt="Methodology Flowchart">